GreengageDB/diskquota/doc/rfc_001_hard_limit.md

 Therefore, to mitigate the risk of having disk full issues, we plan to introduce "hard limit" in Diskquota 2.0, which enables Diskquota to terminate an in-progress query if the amount of data it writes exceeds some quota.

-Due to the difficulty of observing the intermediate states of an in-progress query in Greenplum, implementing hard limit is not easy.
+Due to the difficulty of observing the intermediate states of an in-progress query in Greengage, implementing hard limit is not easy.
 Specifically, there are two major challenges in the way:
-1. Observing intermediate states of a query under Greenplum's MVCC mechanism.
+1. Observing intermediate states of a query under Greengage's MVCC mechanism.
 2. Ensuring data consistency after seeing uncommitted changes.

 The rest of this doc will analyze the challenges, propose possible approaches to tackle them, and introduce the design decisions with the rationales behind.